 Frederica's promise.
 To provide your student with inspiring teaching and coaching, we promise to make each student feel safe in this academic environment – safe to learn, safe to be curious, safe to BE.
 We promise to help each student develop in mind, body, and spirit.

 Frederica Academy is an independent school on Saint Simons Island serving students from Pre-Kindergarten through Twelfth grade.
-Its mission is “to maximize the potential of each student and prepare him or her for college and adult life through the development of mind, body, and spirit.”
+Frederica Academy's mission is to maximize the potential of each student and to prepare every student for college and adult life through the development of mind, body, and spirit.

 We invite you to watch our “Why Frederica Academy” video to see what makes Frederica such a special and meaningful place for our students, teachers, families, and community.